CheongWoong/cheongwoong.github.io/_projects/impact_of_cooccurrence.md

 ## Factual Knowledge Probing
 **The LAMA Probe**

 We adopt the LAMA-TREx dataset <d-cite key="elsahar2018t,petroni2019language"></d-cite>, which consists of 41 relations, to probe factual knowledge of LLMs.
-Facts are represented as subject-relation-object triples (e.g. \'Canada\'-\'capital\'-\'Ottawa\').
+Facts are represented as subject-relation-object triples (e.g. 'Canada'-'capital'-'Ottawa').
 Each fact is converted to a natural language form based on a pre-defined set of templates for relations (e.g. "The capital of Canada is Ottawa.").
 Then, it is converted to a Cloze statement by masking an object (e.g. "The capital of Canada is \[MASK\]").
 To query unidirectional LMs, we use a sentence truncated right before the mask token (e.g. "The capital of Canada is").

 **Metrics**